We’re delighted to announce our reimagined programme for this year’s Leeds Opera Festival!

 We’ll be hosting a lunchtime concert, with repertoire from across the 300 year history of opera in Leeds.

-There’ll be a host of free digital events, including an international look at the rise of urban opera festivals, and a preview of Lewis Murphy and Laura Attridge’s new opera, ARC23, due to premiere in Leeds next year.
+There’ll be a host of free digital events, including an international look at the rise of urban opera festivals, a chat with lead of the Orchestra of Opera North, David Greed, and a preview of Lewis Murphy and Laura Attridge’s new opera, ARC23, due to premiere in Leeds next year.

 Audiences of all ages can take part with our daily singing ‘workouts’, a music making session for early years and families, and by submitting your ideas for #OperaFuture.